otaviojr/Wio_Link/README.md

 ## Introduction
-Wio Link is an easy to use IoT platform based on esp8266 wifi solution chip from espressif and grove modules from seeedstudio.
+Wio Link is an ESP8266 based WiFi dev board to create IoT applications with plug-n-play modules,mobile Apps and Restful APIs.
 The key feature of this project is that users never need to program one line of code before he get all the Grove modules into Web of Things.

 Features: